Distribution of preperiodic points in one-parameter families of rational maps: Introduction

-Our first task is to identify the main term in \eqref{eq:our_focus}.
+What is the main term in \eqref{eq:our_focus}?
 Each of the sets $\PrePer(f_t, K)$ contains the image of $\PrePer(f, K(T))$ under the specialization map $\P^1(K(T)) \to \P^1(K)$.
-Using Baker's theorem (plus a direct argument for the isotrivial case) we show that the set of parameters $t$ for which this map is injective on $\PrePer(f, K(T))$ is Zariski open.
+Using Baker's Northcott-type finiteness theorem \cite[Theorem 1.6]{Baker2009} (plus a direct argument to handle the isotrivial case) we show that the set of parameters $t$ for which this specialization map is injective on $\PrePer(f, K(T))$ is cofinite (see Lemma \ref{lem:inj_locus}).
 This immediately gives

-for all but finitely many $t$.
+for all but finitely many $t$ in $K$.
 However, it is not \emph{a priori} clear that equality should ever hold.
 Our first main result shows it almost always does.

-\textbf{Theorem \ref{thm:little_o}.} \textit{Let $f_t \in K(z)$ be a one-parameter family of rational maps over a number field $K$, and let $E$ be the set of parameters $t$ for which specialization
+\textbf{Theorem \ref{thm:little_o}.} \textit{Let $f_t \in K(z)$ be a one-parameter family of rational maps over a number field $K$.
+Let $E \subseteq K$ be the set of parameters $t$ for which the specialization map

 is \emph{not} a bijection.
-Then the proportion of algebraic numbers in $E$ up to height $X$ is vanishingly small as $X \to \infty$, i.e., }
+Then the proportion of parameters in $E$ up to height $X$ is vanishingly small as $X \to \infty$, i.e., }

-One approach Theorem \ref{thm:little_o} would be to use the canonical height, which is a non-negative real-valued function that vanishes on the set of preperiodic points.
-A classic result of Call and Silverman relates the canonical heights of $f$ and $f_t$:
+To prove Theorem \ref{thm:little_o}, we use Hilbert's irreducibility theorem to relate membership in $E$ to the existence of large cycles (see Lemma \ref{lem:surj_locus}).
+Then, inspired by the computations of Hutz--Ingram in \cite{HutzIngram}, we use a local argument (the ``$\ell = mrp^e$'' theorem of Zieve \textit{et al}.~\cite[p.~66\textit{ff}]{Silverman}) to show that if $f_t$ has a point of period $\ell$, then $t$ must lie in one of a fixed number of residue classes (Lemma \ref{lem:badred}) modulo a prime on the order of $\sqrt{\ell}$ (Proposition \ref{propn:n=mrpe}).\footnote{A classic result of Call--Silverman \cite[Theorem 4.1]{CallSilverman} relates the canonical heights of $f$ and $f_t$:

 This implies that if $P$ is \emph{not} preperiodic, then neither is $P_t$, at least for all but finitely many $t$.
-Alas, that finite set depends on $P$, suggesting that this line of reasoning cannot be used to prove Theorem \ref{thm:little_o}.
-Instead, we use Hilbert's irreducibility theorem to relate membership in $E$ to the existence of large cycles, and then use a local argument (the ``$n = mrp^e$'' theorem) to show that if $f_t$ has a point of period $n$, then $t$ must lie in one of a fixed number of residue classes modulo a prime on the order of $\sqrt{n}$.
+Alas, that finite set depends on $P$, suggesting that this line of reasoning cannot be used to prove Theorem \ref{thm:little_o}.}

 Subtracting the putative main term $\#{\PrePer}(f, K(T)) \cdot \Num(U(K), X)$ from $\mathcal{A}(X)$ yields the remainder term